 8. THIÊN PHƯỚC ELDER CENTER

 Located in Mũi Né, Phan Thiết, Thiên Phước is another of Bridging Hope’s elder programs.
 This year Thiên Phước houses thirty-nine homeless and/or underserved elderly women.
-Partnering with a local staff, Bridging Hope provides nutrition and healthcare to improve their physical and mental health.
+Partnering with local staff, Bridging Hope provides nutrition and healthcare to improve their physical and mental health.

 9. CỒN ÉN TEACHER SALARY